DougManuel/ds-presentation/README.md

 ## 1) Housekeeping
 1) After the presentation: please complete an evaluation.
 [Link]
+1) Want a Project Big Life Hexigon sticker?
+Just send make say 'hi' or make a comment in [issues] and we'll send one out to you.
+(We just want to encourage you to try out git and GitHub.)
 1) References and resources.
    - References are below.
    - Links to repositories and web resources.